Our Homes from Home – Great King Street, New Town

 Around the corner is Dundas Street with most of the city’s best private art galleries (and Dickins of course!).
 Delicious loaves of bread from Archipelago will tempt you and you’ll find antique shops of the delightfully rummaging kind, where you’ll be able to discover everything from Victorian mirrors to Georgian door handles, among other treasures.

-Our home at 3 Great King Street feels elegant inside, too.
+Our home on Great King Street feels elegant inside, too.
 Once owned by a boat builder, the incredible floors are made of teak.
 The current owners, who regularly stay here, love mid-century design and collecting interesting things.
 Book lovers will delight at the wonderful study tucked away between the sitting room and master bedroom and once you’ve chosen a book to read, there are plenty of beautiful chairs to curl up in.

 The second bedroom is charming and there are two bathrooms.
 The kitchen is equipped for cooking and you’ll find books for cooks too.
 If cooking isn’t your thing, George Street is only five minutes walk away and brilliant Broughton Street is just around the corner, with plenty of the city’s best restaurants to choose from.

 Interesting art and mid-century design look great in the elegant Georgian rooms.

 There’s fun and colour here too with those zebra-striped chairs and industrial themed art.

 The hidden study sits between the sitting room and master bedroom and provides a lovely flow through the space as well as a place to hide away.
 For writers, it’s an inspirational spot.

 Wonderful to find a collection of Charles Dickens in this Dickins home from home!

 Once you’ve decided on a book, you’ll have a choice of beautiful mid-century chairs to curl up in.